Jagiellonian dynasty: Jagiellonian Grand Dukes of Lithuania

-The Jagiellonians were the primary inheritors of the title of the Grand Duke of Lithuania following the deaths of Vytautas the Great, Sigismund Kęstutaitis (children of Grand Duke Kęstutis) as they remained as the most powerful branch of the Lithuanian Gediminids dynasty and were direct ancestors of Grand Duke Gediminas by the man's line.
+The Jagiellonians were the primary inheritors of the title of the Grand Duke of Lithuania following the deaths of Vytautas the Great and Sigismund Kęstutaitis (children of Grand Duke Kęstutis) as they remained the most powerful branch of the Lithuanian Gediminids dynasty and were direct ancestors of Grand Duke Gediminas on male line.

 Jagiellonian Kings of Poland

 After Sigismund II Augustus, the dynasty underwent further changes.
 Sigismund II's heirs were his sisters Anna Jagiellon and Catherine Jagiellon.
-The latter had married Duke John of Finland, who thereby from 1569 became King John III of Sweden, and they had a son, Sigismund III Vasa; as a result, the Polish branch of the Jagiellonians merged with the House of Vasa, which ruled Poland from 1587 until 1668.
+The latter had married Duke John (a son of King Gustav I), who thereby from 1569 became King John III of Sweden, and they had a son, Sigismund III Vasa; as a result, the Polish branch of the Jagiellonians merged with the House of Vasa, which ruled Poland from 1587 until 1668.
 During the interval, among others, Stephen Báthory, the husband of the childless Anna, reigned.

 Jagiellonian Kings of Bohemia, Hungary and Croatia

 At one point, the Jagiellonians established dynastic control also over the kingdoms of Bohemia and Hungary (from 1490 onwards), with Vladislaus Jagiello whom several history books call Vladisla(u)s II.
 After being elected and crowned King of Hungary, Vladislaus moved his court to Hungary from where he ruled both countries and his children were born and raised.
 By Louis' sudden death in Battle of Mohács in 1526, that royal line was extinguished in male line.